-Waving goodbye to Norway, the Britannia retraced her tracks through the gas and oil fields of the North Sea into the busy Dover Strait, reaching the Solent waters in the early hours of Sunday morning.
-During the cruise, Britannia had travelled a total distance of 2323 nautical miles.
+Waving goodbye to Norway, the Britannia retraced her journey through the gas and oil fields of the North Sea into the busy Dover Strait, reaching the Solent waters in the early hours of Sunday morning.
+During the cruise, Britannia travelled a total distance of 2323 nautical miles.

 The central space is the starburst atrium, decked in gleaming Turkish porcelain, covering three floors.
 But as gorgeous as this space is, I found that it had a peculiar lack of atmosphere.

-The balcony is compact, accommodating two reclining chairs placed at jaunty angles, and a small table.
+The balcony on P&O Britannia is compact, accommodating two reclining chairs placed at jaunty angles, and a small table.

-Speciality dining was available at other restaurants for a supplement (e.g. Sindhu, Epicurean).
+Speciality dining was available on P&O Britannia for a supplement (e.g. Sindhu, Epicurean).

-The Grab-and-Go fridge on the Lido deck is a great innovation.
+The Grab-and-Go fridge on the Lido deck is a welcome innovation.

 RELAXING ON DECK

 There is a busy main pool on the Lido deck (16) but quieter pools are also available.
-Pool towels are in the cabin.
-There are plenty of sun-beds dotted throughout the ship.
+Pool towels were provided in the cabin.
+There were plenty of sunbeds dotted throughout the ship.

-There is a full programme to suit all tastes.
+There was a full programme to suit all tastes.
 From live shows and recent films in the well-equipped main theatre to line dancing and magic workshops.

 This is where I feel Britannia fails.
 Although many of the staff were friendly and welcoming – my cabin steward was exceptional – too many others were disinterested, bordering on surly.
 Don’t expect banter.

-I paid just over £1300 for sole occupation of a balcony cabin on this cruise along Norway’s fjords with P&O’s Britannia.
+I paid just over £1300 for sole occupation of a balcony cabin for this Norway’s fjords cruise on P&O Britannia.
 At around £180 per day, I consider this to be good value for a trip to Norway.